 As is often the case with public utilities, GSWC's current liabilities may at times exceed its current assets.
-Management believes that internally generated funds along with the proceeds from the issuance of long-term debt, borrowings from AWR and common share issuances to AWR will be adequate to provide sufficient capital to enable GSWC to maintain normal operations and to meet its capital and financing requirements pending recovery of costs in rates.
+Management believes that internally generated cash flows from operations, along with the proceeds from the issuance of long-term debt, intercompany borrowings from AWR, and common share issuances to AWR will be adequate to provide sufficient capital to enable GSWC to maintain normal operations and to meet its capital and financing requirements.